Abdul Razak Alhassan: Ultimate Fighting Championship

 Alhassan was scheduled to face Jamie Pickett on July 9, 2022, at UFC on ESPN 39.
 However, Alhassan pulled out of the bout and was replaced by Denis Tiuliulin.

 Alhassan faced Claudio Ribeiro on January 14, 2023, UFC Fight Night 217.
 He won the fight via knockout in the second round.

-Alhassan is scheduled to face Brunno Ferreira on May 20, 2023, at UFC Fight Night 225.
+Alhassan was scheduled to face Brunno Ferreira on May 20, 2023, at UFC Fight Night 223 but was moved to UFC on ESPN 48 for unknown reasons.
+Alhassan then pulled out in late June and was replaced by Nursulton Ruziboev.